rtomayko/tilt/README.md

 Tilt [![Test suite](https://github.com/rtomayko/tilt/actions/workflows/test.yml/badge.svg)](https://github.com/rtomayko/tilt/actions/workflows/test.yml) [![Inline docs](http://inch-ci.org/github/rtomayko/tilt.svg)](http://inch-ci.org/github/rtomayko/tilt)
 ====

-**NOTE** The following file documents the current release of Tilt (2.0).
-See https://github.com/rtomayko/tilt/tree/tilt-1 for documentation for Tilt 1.4.

 Tilt is a thin interface over a bunch of different Ruby template engines in an attempt to make their usage as generic as possible.
 This is useful for web frameworks, static site generators, and other systems that support multiple